subscale/subscale.github.io/interview-ME-45m-GC-Rec.md

     <div class="row">
       <div class="col m2">&nbsp;</div>
       <div class="col m8" id="copybox">
-        <h1 class="center">Sign up for a 1-on-1 interview with Subscale.</h1>
+        <h1 class="center">1-on-1 interviews with Subscale.</h1>
         <h2 class="center">
           We want to talk to mechanical engineers or those in similar roles who design or order parts from CNC machine shops.
-        <div>If that sounds like you, we want to learn about your experiences using these vendors.
+        <div>If that sounds like you, we want to learn about your experiences using these vendors.</div>
-          <div>We want you to tell us the pain points in the process and we are interested to learn about the kind of parts you have made.
-For example, what are the sizes, shapes, materials, tolerances that are common for your parts?</div>

         <div>We will provide a $200 Amazon eGift card for completed interviews with qualified interviewees..</div></h2>
       </div>
       <div class="col"></div>